 Even when the stated goal is branding and visibility, spending tens of thousands of euros on stands, fit-out, and travel without measuring what comes back is a missed opportunity.

-Linkly isn’t just about capturing contacts.
+Linkly isn’t just about recovering contacts.
 It’s about having real visibility into the show:

 - How many people visited the stand